FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 ![MySureStart Logo](https://images.squarespace-cdn.com/content/v1/5f45536caa356e6ab51588f4/1599580657611-7A6YX9MGA2YHJCQ46QSB/SureStart+Logo.png)

-# SureStart FutureMakers Program – Applied Deep Learning Focus
+# MIT FutureMakers Create-a-thon – Applied Deep Learning Focus

+The MIT FutureMakers 2023 is a six-week program, co-offered by the MIT RAISE Initiative (Responsible AI for Social Empowerment and Education) in collaboration with SureStart to provide flexible, accessible and industry-skills focused Data, AI and Machine Learning related skill-building programs for emerging technologists.

-The primary goal of the SureStart AI FutureMakers program is to support a global community of high-achieving, ambitious, and diverse groups of tech-career aspirants in developing understanding of the AI ecosystem, building applied technical skills in machine learning and related technologies, along with "power" skills critical for career success through a modular program led by proximate technical mentors and supported by experts from industry and academia.
+The 6-week AI training program is entirely virtual and part time, and begins on July 5th, 2023.
+The primary goal of the FutureMakers program is to support a diverse community of engaged, high-achieving, and ambitious tech and AI-career aspirants in developing their understanding of the AI ecosystem, building applied technical skills in machine learning and related technologies, along with "power" skills critical for career success through a modular program led by proximate technical mentors and supported by experts from industry and academia.

-As a SureStart AI FutureMakers participant, you will learn foundational concepts related to AI, get hands-on experience developing machine learning models, and practice using your skills to build AI solutions for real-world problems, using the a collaborative learning approach in a mentoring-centered environment.
-The 10-weeks of the program will have two Program Phases: the Tech Training Phase and the Tech Innovation Phase.
-The Tech Training Phase has specific technical modules you will work on.
-The Tech Innovation Phase is independent group work on your Capstone Project.
-During this phase, using an Entreprenuerial Process, you will identify ONE socially-impactful real-world problem, and develop an innovative solution that addresses the selected real-world problem with your newly-learned AI, ML and data skills, with a commitment towards ethical AI.
+As a FutureMakers participant, you will learn foundational concepts related to AI, get hands-on experience developing machine learning models, and practice using your skills to build AI solutions for real-world problems, using the a collaborative learning approach in a mentoring-centered environment.
+The 6-weeks of the program will have two Program Phases: the AI Training Phase and the AI Innovation Phase.
+The AI Training Phase has specific technical modules you will work on.
+The AI Innovation Phase is independent group work on your Capstone Project.
+During the AI Innovation phase, using an Entreprenuerial Process, you will identify ONE socially-impactful real-world problem, and develop an innovative solution that addresses the selected real-world problem with your newly-learned AI, ML and data skills, with a commitment towards ethical AI.

 The modules you will encounter in Phase 1 are laid out in the following grid.
 Their descriptions as well as recommendations for Phase 2 are presented below the grid.  __We recommend reading through this entire ReadMe before going to the specific modules.__